On Time for Retirement [Credit Union Management]

 2. A contract secures a split-dollar agreement.
 Many other split-dollar arrangements are possible, depending on what the credit union and the executive want to accomplish.
 However the split-dollar program is structured, it must be spelled out in a contract that details the responsibilities of both parties.

 In some credit unions, these contracts stipulate exactly when the executive is eligible to withdraw from the policy's cash value.
 It may also establish that if the employee leaves the credit union voluntarily before a set number of years, he or she is responsible for repaying the credit union's loan of premium dollars.

 3. Bonuses can pay for additional income tax.
 The amount the credit union lends the executive to make premium payments isn't taxed as income.
-However, because the credit union isn't charging interest, the Internal Revenue Service does consider the amount the executive would have paid for interest at market rates to be taxable income.
+However, because the credit union isn't charging interest, the

 Many split-dollar agreements require the credit union to pay the executive an annual bonus to defray the income tax on the loan's imputed interest.